 It’s time to do some weeding in the garden.

-You’ve seen a few unwanted sprouts popping up here and there, and you want to a little touch-up in some of the smaller areas, and tight spaces around your plants.
+You’ve seen a few unwanted sprouts popping up here and there, and you want to a little touch-up in some of the smaller areas, and in tight spaces around your plants.

 The weeds you want to remove aren’t all that large either – small, tender shoots that are easily popped out with just a few passes of the perfect tool.

-Something like your average hoe or cultivator may be too large – and lacks the finesse you need for such a job.
+Something like your average hoe or cultivator may be too large – and probably lacks the finesse you need for such a job.

 So what do you turn to?
 The answer is simple:

 Sometimes called gardening claws – or even gardening cultivators, hand rakes, claw rakes, grubbers, or stubby rakes – a hand cultivator is a must-have tool for every gardener.